 One of these in-water cleaning projects evaluated the efficacy of repeated proactive in-water cleaning at preventing biofouling.
 This work was recently completed, and a technical report was published (see ACT/MERC 2022).
-A second project developed standardized protocols for testing the efficacy of inwater cleaning technologies to provide scientifically rigorous data for permitting agencies to consider when evaluating in-water cleaning permit applications.
+A second project developed standardized protocols for testing the efficacy of in-water cleaning technologies to provide scientifically rigorous data for permitting agencies to consider when evaluating in-water cleaning permit applications.
 This work is ongoing and is expected to result in the publication of a technical report and an International Organization for Standardization standard.
 The final project evaluated the scope of microplastics released from anti-fouling coatings during in-water cleaning.
-This work is ongoing and is expected to result in a series of peer-reviewed publications.
+This work is ongoing and is expected to result in the publication standard.